 That result, and Kramnik winning the 2013 World Cup, helped him qualify by rating for the 2014 Candidates Tournament in Khanty-Mansiysk.
 He started badly, and when he suffered a second defeat at the end of the first half it seemed he would struggle simply not to finish last.
 Instead he beat Svidler, Kramnik and Aronian in a run of form that saw him become the only player to truly challenge Viswanathan Anand.
 In the end, however, he had to settle for second place.

 In May 2014, Karjakin remarried, this time Galiya Kamalova.

 The couple had their first son in October 2015, just weeks after one of the most important and dramatic tournament victories of Karjakin's career, the 2015 FIDE World Cup in Baku, where Sergey came back from the dead against Peter Svidler.

 The World Cup win qualified Karjakin for the 2016 Candidates tournament in Moscow, where, after almost three weeks of gruelling action, he emerged as the challenger to Magnus Carlsen for the World Championship title.

 Few believed in the chances of Sergey in the 12-game World Championship match that took place in New York from November 11-30, 2016, but he proved his doubters wrong.

-Sergey had Magnus very worried and came close to landing a knockout blow in Game 9.
-That ended in a draw, though, and when Karjakin missed a forced draw in Game 10 Carlsen seized his chance to level the scores.
+Sergey had Magnus deeply worried and came close to landing a knockout blow in Game 9.
+That ended in a draw, however, and when Karjakin missed a forced draw in Game 10 Carlsen seized his chance to level the scores.
 The remaining two games were drawn, making the match score 6:6, before Magnus emerged a 3:1 victor in tiebreaks.